Albuera, Leyte

 Albuera, officially the Municipality of Albuera (Lungsod sa Albuera; Bungto han Albuera; Bayan ng Albuera), is a First Class municipality in the province of Leyte, Philippines.
-According to the 2020 census, it has a population of 47,151 people.
+According to the 2024 census, it has a population of 47,333 people.

 Etymology

 The place got its name Albuera which means fresh water lake, named after a town in Galicia, Spain by a Spanish Priest.

 History

 Consolidation of Albuera into Ormoc

 In 1903, Albuera was consolidated into Ormoc.

-This is the only town in the history of the Philippines that elected a self-confessed drug lord, Kerwin Espinosa as their mayor and his sister as the vice mayor in 2025 elections.